Budget Feasible Mechanisms: Introduction

 \subsection{Related Work}

-\paragraph{Budgets in auctions.} Budgets came under scrutiny in auction theory \cite{DLN08,BLM08,FMPS07,BCIMS05} after observing behavior of bidders in online automated auctions \cite{Google08}, as well as in spectrum auctions where bidding is performed by groups of strategic experts \cite{BLM08}.
+\paragraph*{Budgets in auctions} Budgets came under scrutiny in auction theory \cite{DLN08,BLM08,FMPS07,BCIMS05} after observing behavior of bidders in online automated auctions \cite{Google08}, as well as in spectrum auctions where bidding is performed by groups of strategic experts \cite{BLM08}.
 While these pioneering works highlight the significance and challenges that budgets introduce to mechanism design, they relate to an entirely different concept than the one we study here.
 While these works study the impact of budgets on strategic \emph{bidders}, our interest is to explore the budget's effect on the \emph{mechanism}.
 These papers, however, do point out the complexity induced by budget constraints in mechanism design, and the need for approximations.

-\paragraph{Frugality.} In recent years a theory of {\em frugality} has been developed with the goal of providing mechanisms for procurement auctions that admit minimal payments~\cite{CFHK08,AT07,KKT05,ESS04,T03} .
+\paragraph*{Frugality} In recent years a theory of {\em frugality} has been developed with the goal of providing mechanisms for procurement auctions that admit minimal payments~\cite{CFHK08,AT07,KKT05,ESS04,T03} .
 Budget feasibility and frugality are complementary concepts.
-Frugality is about buying a feasible solution at minimum cost --- there are no preferences among the solutions, and the goal is to minimize payment.
+Frugality is about buying a feasible solution at minimum cost --- there are no preferences among the solutions, and the goal is to minimize payments.
 In our setting we have no preferences among payments --- as long as they are below the budget --- but we do care about the value of the solutions.
+The two approaches are complementary also in another important sense: in our last section we show that for all the problems studied in the frugality literature there are no budget feasible mechanisms.

-\paragraph{Cost Sharing.} Somewhat conceptually closer to our work is the subject of cost sharing, in which agents have private values for a service, there is a nondecreasing cost for allocating the service to agents, and the goal is to maximize the agents' valuations under the cost (see~\cite{JM07} for a survey).
-Here, our goal is non-utilitarian --- we aim to maximize the \emph{buyer's} demand, which is independent of the agents' utilities --- and this makes a huge difference in the available options.
+\paragraph*{Cost Sharing} Somewhat conceptually closer to our work is the subject of cost sharing, in which agents have private values for a service, there is a nondecreasing cost for allocating the service to agents, and the goal is to maximize the agents' valuations under the cost (see~\cite{JM07} for a survey).
+The proportional share mechanism we study in this paper is inspired by~\cite{MS01} and~\cite{RS06}.
+The relationship between cost sharing and our setting, however, is quite limited: we are not aiming to optimize a function of the agents private information under a public cost function, but rather optimize a public function under constraints dictated by agents' private information and a fixed budget.
+Here, our goal is non-utilitarian --- we aim to maximize the \emph{buyer's} demand, which is independent of the agents' utilities.